 For cancelled paid events, you will also need to contact your attendees to cancel tickets and refund your customers.

 3. Automated Settings

 You can automate the event status of your event.
 The system can automatically change the event to "New" when it is created, or "Updated" when there is any change to the post.

-To enable the automation, simply go to the Settings > General > Misc Settings.
+To enable the automation, simply go to the Settings > General > Miscellaneous.
 Then, click on the box "Enable dynamic event status".
 Do not forget to press the Save button to save your settings.